 Graduation Brighton – The Final Test.

+Whether you are from Sussex Uni or Brighton Uni, there is plenty to choose from: seafront restaurants, award winning restaurants and much more.
 Aunt June’s gone gluten free, granddad can’t stand spicy, Sue and Pete are on the vegan bus, little Harry won’t eat anything green.
-It makes the degree look easy, but don’t worry, we’re the best study buddy ever – here’s your cheat sheet (just remember to book in advance!)
+It makes the degree look easy, but don’t worry, we’re the best study buddy ever – here’s your cheat sheet for graduation Brighton style (just remember to book in advance!)

 Keeping it close